[Air-L] Grad Survey Methods Course Survey

 Dear AoIR Colleagues,

-This study being is conducted by the Departments of Sociology and Heath Administration Services and the School of Public Health at the University of Alabama at Birmingham.
-Your participation is voluntary.
-If you have any questions, concerns, or comments, please contact us by email at uab.tech.work at gmail.com or contact the principal investigator, Shelia R. Cotten, Ph.D. at 205-934-8678.
+If you have any questions regarding this survey, please feel free to contact us at uab.tech.work at gmail.com or contact the principal investigator, Shelia R. Cotten, Ph.D. at 205-934-8678.

-Shelia Cotten and her Survey Research Graduate Students
+Shelia R. Cotten and her Survey Research Methods Graduate Students

 University of Alabama at Birmingham

-Departments of Sociology and Health Administration and School of Public Health
+Departments of Sociology and Health Services Administration and School of Public Health

 Shelia R. Cotten, PhD